DONOR SPOTLIGHT: Jim and Rita Sheinin

-Jim and Rita Sheinin were among the first supporters of Apollo’s Fire in Chicago and have been instrumental in making the first three years a resounding success, providing both generous financial support and “spreading the fire” in Evanston and in Chicago.
+Jim and Rita Sheinin are beloved members of our Apollo’s Fire Chicago family.
+As founding supporters of AF in Chicago, they have been instrumental in making the first three years a resounding success – both by providing generous financial support and “spreading the fire” in the community.
+They have hosted several house concerts and introduced many friends and acquaintances to Apollo’s Fire.

-Jim and Rita are beloved members of our Apollo’s Fire Chicago community, and Jim is a Founding Member of the Board of Apollo’s Fire Chicago.
-Jim is a retired endocrinologist and lifelong music lover.
-Jim and Rita have been subscribers to the Chicago Symphony for more than 50 years and have attended concerts by Europe’s finest orchestras.
-Jim was a Member of the Junior Governing Board of the Chicago Symphony and the Board of Directors of the Chicago Chamber Musicians, and he has been a Governing Member of the Chicago Symphony for the last 11 years.
-He was once told by a prominent pianist and patient: “Rubinstein’s doctor turned pages for him.
-You can turn pages for me.”
-Jim’s page-turning repertoire extended from Mozart to Dvorak.
-He also has co-coordinated nine music study groups at the Northwestern Osher Lifelong Learning Institute including such subjects as Chamber Music Masterpieces for Larger Ensembles, Jewish Composers of the Last 100 Years, What Makes Mozart Great?, Stephen Sondheim, Gustav Mahler, and Cole Porter.
+Jim is a retired endocrinologist, a lifelong music lover, and a founding member of AF’s Chicago Board of Directors.
+He previously served on the Junior Governing Board of the Chicago Symphony Orchestra and the Board of the Chicago Chamber Musicians, and he has been a Governing Member of the CSO for the last 11 years.
+He has co-coordinated music study groups at the Northwestern Osher Lifelong Learning Institute, including such subjects as Chamber Music Masterpieces for Larger Ensembles, Jewish Composers for the Last 100 Years, What Makes Mozart Great?, Stephen Sondheim, Gustav Mahler and Cole Porter.

-We asked Jim and Rita to tell us what they love about Apollo’s Fire, and why.
+We asked Jim and Rita to tell us what they love about Apollo’s Fire and why.

 How did you come across Apollo’s Fire and what caught your attention?